 Constitutional conventions and citizens’ assemblies are two of the most well-known and most frequently called for deliberative formats, but there are other ways for citizens to be involved in decision-making at the local and sub-national levels and in a variety of settings, such as through participatory budgeting processes, civic lotteries or town hall meetings (The Participedia website contains an in-depth list of participatory and deliberative formats.
 It is available at: participedia. net).

 Participatory reforms and ideas are indeed already flourishing at the local level, with new organisations and movements being set up from the grassroots with their own structures and voices.
-The town of Frome in Somerset, for example, has trialled ‘Flatpack Democracy’, allowing citizens to be directly involved in decision-making by inviting them to attend local council meetings, which have been turned into deliberative workshops.91 The Extinction Rebellion group is advocating the establishment of a citizens’ assembly to tackle climate change (Pavlou, Andreas (2019).
+The town of Frome in Somerset, for example, has trialled ‘Flatpack Democracy’, allowing citizens to be directly involved in decision-making by inviting them to attend local council meetings, which have been turned into deliberative workshops (Pavlou, Andreas (2019).
 Insight into Democratic Reform at the Local Level.
-Involve, 24 April), and Oxford has already announced that it will run such an exercise at council level (Extinction Rebellion (n.d.).
-Our Demands) and Oxford has already announced that it will run such an exercise at council level (Oxford City Council (2019).
+Involve, 24 April).
+The Extinction Rebellion group is advocating the establishment of a citizens’ assembly to tackle climate change (Extinction Rebellion (n.d.).
+Our Demands), and Oxford has already announced that it will run such an exercise at council level (Oxford City Council (2019).
 Oxford City Council to establish UK’s first citizens assembly to address climate emergency.
 Oxford City Council, 23 April).

 While there are various ways to bring power closer to the people, any such mechanism is contingent upon those at the top recognising this bottom-up, participatory, deliberative work as a valuable and necessary way of participating in democracy; and on their being willing to let go of some of their power in order to truly give citizens power and a voice.
 We should note that deliberative processes that involve people in decision-making do not and are not intended to supplant representative, parliamentary democracy rather they are meant to complement and enhance the quality of our existing political processes, allowing for a different kind of policy- making which is closer to people’s lived experience, centred on reflection and deliberation and which takes place away from the polarised and politicised environment found in most Parliaments.